View More Images

 A relaxed later start today allows some time to explore the grounds of the hotel which incorporates a lighthouse and provides views north along the coast you have travelled.
 The trail leads from the accommodation, along cliff tops threading its way through native woodlands and some cedar plantations.
 Occasionally, the undergrowth opens up to offer glorious views over the vast blue Pacific Ocean, ideal spots to enjoy a bento picnic lunch, which was provided this morning at your hotel.

 A final descent through a forested ravine is followed by a climb up to the Kitayamazaki Visitor Center.
 A popular scenic spot, mingle here with visitors and relax over an ice-cream or coffee.
 Given enough energy, descend the steep flight of steps to view up close the towering jagged coastal crags the area is famed for.
-A vehicle transfer quickly brings you to your accommodation, a hotel beside a small fishing port providing yet another lovely place to spend the evening and enjoy a mouth-watering banquet.
+From here a vehicle transfer quickly brings us to our evening’s accommodation in Tanohata.
+A nearby beach and small fisher port provide a fine coastal backdrop to tonight's mouth-watering meal.

 Meals: Breakfast, lunch & dinner provided.